vladk17/ml_perf_optimizations/README.md

 Most typical performance limiter is DRAM access bound.
 Therefore, the general optimization approach is to find a way to reduce the number of DRAM accesses (do more things within registers and within internal memory of a chip).
 >(Note however that there are non memory bound workloads that require different types of optimizations)

+Blog-post discussing the question "why is so much memory needed for deep neural networks?" is [here](https://www.graphcore.ai/posts/why-is-so-much-memory-needed-for-deep-neural-networks)<br>

 Small model size is also a key to improving of other performance characteristics of a model [[1]](#ref1):
 1. Smaller CNNs require less communication across servers during distributed training.
 2. Smaller CNNs require less bandwidth to export a new model from the